- ASSISTANT PROFESSOR | Emergency Medicine

 - New Office 212-824-8094212-824-8094

 Dr. Probst is currently an Assistant Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai.
 He obtained his MD degree from McGill University in Montreal, Canada in 2007 before moving to Los Angeles to pursue residency training at LA-County USC Medical Center.
 He then went on to complete a research fellowship at the UCLA Medical Center obtaining an MS degree in Health Policy and Management in 2014 from the UCLA School of Public Health.
-Dr. Probst is currently funded by the National Heart Lung and Blood Institute under the K12 career development award.
+Dr. Probst is currently funded by the National Heart Lung and Blood Institute under the K23 career development award.
+His research focuses on shared decision-making and syncope in the Emergency Department.

 American Board of Emergency Medicine